mathurlabstanford/metabias.io/index.md

 sensitivity analyses for meta-analyses with respect to within-study and across-study biases.

+Underlying these apps is a set of R packages – see the
+<a href="https://mathurlabstanford.github.io/multibiasmeta/articles/tutorial.html" target="_blank">Metabias
+packages tutorial</a> for an introduction to the packages.

 ### Publication bias

 This app conducts sensitivity analyses for publication bias in